BOGO Bowl Customer & Partner Stories

 “He is the absolute sweetest dog on the planet!
 His favorite thing in the world seems to be the human touch.
 He loves to snuggle,” LaFrance said.

-The shelter that these dogs were initially surrendered gave Sissy and Riley two weeks to be rescued or adopted before they would be put down.
+The shelter that these dogs were initially surrendered to gave Sissy and Riley two weeks to be rescued or adopted before they would be put down.
 This might have been their fate had ePITome Dog Rescue not stepped in and decided to help save their lives.

 “I knew right when I met them that I was going to do everything I could to help Sissy and Riley.
 Their conditions were so bad at the time; it broke my heart to see them in the shelter,” LaFrance said.

-EPITome Dog Rescue is working through donations to save these two dogs.
+ePITome Dog Rescue is working through donations to save these two dogs.
 They are both incredibly sweet and very calm.
 They are heartworm negative, spayed and neutered and have received vaccinations.
 Sissy and Riley are very attached to each other and are also very calm, senior dogs.

 The local veterinarian in Macomb, IL, Dr. Karen Blakeley of All Pets, continues to work on the two dogs and says that they are in amazing shape given the living conditions they were in and their ages.

-EPITome Dog Rescue has received enough donations to pay for the initial vetting, but they are still in need of donations for maintenance with the dogs.
+ePITome Dog Rescue has received enough donations to pay for the initial vetting, but they are still in need of donations for maintenance with the dogs.
 Riley needs medications for his neuropathy and Sissy needs medications if the tumor is cancerous.
 They also need to provide good quality food and care to them until they are adopted.

 If you want to help these dogs live the rest of their years in a comfortable and happy life, it’s easy!
 Make a donation toward vet care by PayPal to email@example.com or by check to ePITome Dog Rescue.
-You can also help ePITome helps many dogs like Sissy and Riley by keeping healthy, nutritious food in their bowls; simply choose BOGO Bowl to feed your own pups and send the matching bag to ePITome.
+You can also help ePITome help many dogs like Sissy and Riley by keeping healthy, nutritious food in their bowls; simply choose BOGO Bowl to feed your own pups and send the matching bag to ePITome.

 The Kibble Kitchen keeps families whole